 Installing a Cat Door in Your Home

-Do you own a curious cat?
-Or one who loves the outdoors as much as they love the plush sofa inside?
 Does your cat enjoy basking in the sunshine outside, or roaming the neighborhood to socialize with their fellow felines?
-With pets like these, it’s easy to start feeling like a doorman letting them in and out constantly.
+Maybe you have a cat who loves your plush sofa as much as your backyard bushes.
+With active pets like these, it’s easy to start feeling like a doorman having to constantly let your cat in and out of the house.

-Does that sound like a tough task to pull off?
-Cat flap installation is actually pretty simple!
-We will show you that with the right tools and proper guidelines, installing cat doors for interior doors or exterior doors is easy!
 In fact, you will hardly break a sweat when you fix up a solid cat door for your pet if you follow our lead.
-Cat flap doors can be installed in all sorts of places!
-Maybe you want one on your garage door, laundry room door or closet door to give them access to their cat food or litter box (or to keep the dog out of the cat's food and the cat's litter box).
+Cat flap doors can be installed in all sorts of places.
+Maybe you want one on your garage door, laundry room door or closet door to give them access to their cat food or litter box (or keep your feline friends from fighting over the cat food or litter box).
 Or maybe you have an indoor cat and want one on your bedroom door to let them in without having to open and close the door constantly.

 The Prep: What Do You Need Before You Start Installation?